bx-r0/Game_Key_RE/Diablo_II/RE/README.md

 ## Shuffle

-The algorithm then seems to shuffle up the order of the intermediate key.
+The algorithm then hashes the key again.
+This hash is then shuffled.
 This begins at `0041496c` with a loop between `00414973` --> `0041498c` that contains the majority of the logic.

 Some examples are below:
 ```